 Like most Shark vacuums, the IZ251UKT feels easy to manoeuvre and balanced.
-It’s not the lightest cordless we’ve reviewed, but it’s not a struggle to steer around furniture.
+It’s not the lightest cordless we’ve reviewed, but it’s not a struggle to steer around furniture due to the swivel steering system.
 It’s also easy to hold up when cleaning above the floor, although you may find this tiring after a while.

 All the buttons are conveniently placed, making it easy to switch modes or activate the boost function.
 We also like the comfortable handle.

-Unlike Dyson cordless vacuums, the Shark IZ251UKT has a simple on/off toggle rather than a trigger system.
+Unlike Dyson cordless vacuums, we like that the Shark IZ251UKT has a simple on/off toggle rather than a trigger system.
 If you hate the idea of needing to hold down a trigger to keep the vacuum running, then Shark’s system will be a welcome relief.

 Unfortunately, the Shark IZ251UKT isn’t a freestanding model, as it topples backwards when left standing.
 This is where the Flexology wand is useful though, as the vacuum does stand up when folded.

 The IZ251UKT has Shark’s Flexology design.
 This is effectively a joint in the vacuum’s wand, which you can use to clean under furniture.